Installing Your FeatherGuard

 - FeatherGuard's suction cups will adhere most effectively to glass that is clean and free of dust and dirt.
 If the cups come loose from the glass, clean the glass thoroughly and reapply the suction cups.
 For windows that face constant wind and weather conditions, or severe temperature changes, a piece of all-weather tape over the suction cups will help maintain adhesion.

 - For large windows, place multiple FeatherGuards to cover the reflective surface.
-One FeatherGuard for every three feet of glass should be sufficient.

 - For small windows, adjust the size of your FeatherGuard by removing the suction cup from one end, trimming the line's length and reattaching the